Code-Institute-Submissions/MSP1_art_club/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
  A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+1. Open the site and read introduction informing viewer of purpose of web site.

+2. Further links followed to get dates and times of art club activities throughout the year, or season.

+3. Follow link to view this season's summer exhibition organised by the club, dates, times and venue.
+Displayed images of submitted works for exhibtion.

+4. Join us form:
-    1. Go to the "Contact Us" page
+    1. Go to the "Join Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit the empty form and verify that an error: '!
+Please fill out this field', about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears, '!
+Please include an '@' in the email address.'
     4. Try to submit the form with all inputs valid and verify that a success message appears.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.